yaweiliu/yaweiliu.github.io/research_notes/notes/202104025_Dynamics simulations of self-assembly of nanoparticles (Tutorial IV_Creatubg LAMMPS data file).md

 <img src="images/assembly_nanoparticles/rod_L05.png" alt="github page" height="300" />

 The initial configuration is a group of rod with their centre-of-mass arranged in a regular lattice (i.e. a set of points in space, determined by a unit cell with basis atoms, that is replicated infinitely in all dimensions).
-The lattice I am going to use is hexagonal in the $x-y$ plane and is replicated in the $z$-direction.
-All rods are aligned in $z$-direction in the initial configuration.
+The lattice I am going to use is hexagonal in the $y-z$ plane and is replicated in the $x$-direction.
+All rods are aligned in $x$-direction in the initial configuration.

 Here is Python code used to create the lattice according to the size of rod: